etc1290/Stembase/log.md

 	# Added
 	1. Auto Configure and update Groups after creating a new one -- finished
+	2. Create group function now support in other groups -- finished
 	# Changed
 	1. Change mntgroup into db-based style
 		-- finished